WDI-SEA/notes/02-js-jquery/js-dom-events/readme.md

 ## What is the DOM?

-Document Object Model: A model of all the objects on a web page - usually represented by a tree of nodes -  that is created by the browser when a web page is loaded.
+When the broswer loads a webpage, it takes in all the information about what needs to be displayed on the page, and creates a bunch of Javascript objects that represent the elements on the page.
+These objects mirror the html hierarchy, where the highest order parent is the _document_ object.

 ![DOM](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSew-BsBdRn9RadAFC2626myd4j66yaFIWzSd6nkdvN-rbg14NX)

+**Document Object Model**: A model of all the html elements on a web page - usually represented by a tree of nodes -  that is created by the browser when a web page is loaded.

 [DOM on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)